open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 ## (Internal) OCI Registry
 ...

+### Option 1: Let the use provide a registry that is OCI compliant

+Pros:
+- Not our responsibility
+- Users can customize their OCI registry like they want
+- ...

+Cons:
+- We do not "control" the resource and issues caused by another OCI registry could be hard to fix/support
+- ...

+### Option 2: Deploy an OCI image registry with our controllers

-### Option 1: Use implementation from ocm-controllers v1
+### Option 2.1: Use implementation from ocm-controllers v1

 Pros:
 - Already implemented.